prcastro/Nervoso.jl/README.md

 ### Creating the network

 Suppose your dataset consists of inputs of size 3, and outputs of size 2 (just as in the example before).
-You can create a Neural Network compatible with this dataset typing:
+You can create a Neural Network compatible with this dataset by typing:

 ```julia
 # Create a network with input size equal to 3